Skip to content

 Inclusion criteria

-* 18 years and older * Individuals diagnosed with dementia, their family members and unrelated healthy controls without dementia.
+* 35 years and older * Individuals experiencing memory concerns or diagnosed with dementia and their family members that are unrelated healthy controls without dementia.

 Exclusion criteria